LMCF-IMG/Quantification_photoreceptor_border_thickness/README.md

 # Quantification of photoreceptor border thickness
 Semi-automatised and unbiased quantification of the photoreceptor brush border thickness of life cell images of retinal organoid neural retinas.
+The macro was developed in cooperation with Felix Zimmann from the [Laboratory of RNA Biology, Institute of Molecular Genetics of the Czech Academy of Sciences, Prague, Czech Republic](https://www.img.cas.cz/group/david-stanek/)

 **Macro for [ImageJ/Fiji](https://fiji.sc/).**